encode/django-rest-framework/README.md

 **Note**: Full documentation for the project is available at [http://www.django-rest-framework.org][docs].

+---

+#### Django REST framework 3 - Kickstarter announcement!

+We are currently running a Kickstarter campaign to help fund the development of Django REST framework 3.

+If you want to help drive sustainable open-source development **please [check out the Kickstarter project](https://www.kickstarter.com/projects/tomchristie/django-rest-framework-3) and consider funding us.**

+---

 # Overview

 Django REST framework is a powerful and flexible toolkit that makes it easy to build Web APIs.